MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/map-entity-fields.md

 ### The easier way

-The easier way is to start with the account entity and, using the **Contacts** subgrid on the form, select **+** to add a contact.
+The easier way is to start with the account table and, using the **Contacts** subgrid on the form, select **+** to add a contact.
 It will first guide people to look up any existing related contacts so they don’t accidentally create a duplicate record.
 If they don’t find an existing record, they can select **New** and create a new contact record.

 The new contact record form will include any of the mapped attribute values from the account (such as address and phone information) as the default values.
 People can edit these values before they save the record.

 ## How this works

-When you map entity fields for a 1:N entity relationship certain items of data from the primary entity record will be copied into the new related entity form to set default values that people can edit before saving.
+When you map table fields for a 1:N table relationship certain items of data from the primary table record will be copied into the new related table form to set default values that people can edit before saving.

 > [!NOTE]